membraneframework/membrane_opus_plugin/README.md

 ## Usage example

 ### Encoder
-Encode sample raw file and save it as opus file:
+Encode sample raw file and save it as an opus file:

 ```elixir
 defmodule Membrane.ReleaseTest.Pipeline do
   use Membrane.Pipeline